valeman/awesome-conformal-prediction/README.md

 **A Warm Invitation to Support and Share: Star the Repo and Spread the Word**

 Please consider starring 🌟 the repo and sharing it with others who might be interested.
-If you utilize the repository in a scientific publication, kindly cite Awesome Conformal Prediction to further promote this incredible framework within both academia and industry.
+If you utilize the repository in a scientific publication, it must cite Awesome Conformal Prediction to further promote this incredible framework within both academia and industry.

+**Terms and conditionc fo academic papers to be listed on Awesome Conformal Prediction**

+Academic papers that cite the repo will be automatically listed, whilst those that do not will be delisted.
+If your paper cites the repo but is missing from the list, please reach out to me directly.

+This change aims to maintain a balance between providing valuable resources to the industry and ensuring proper attribution.

+Additionally, we’ll be curating the list of academic papers to focus on the most impactful work, reducing the overall number to avoid overwhelming readers.
+The focus will be on more impactful recent papers and core historic paper.

 Your support is invaluable in advancing the awareness and appreciation of Conformal Prediction:

 Manokhin, Valery.
 (2022).
 Awesome Conformal Prediction (v1.0.0).
 Zenodo. https://zenodo.org/record/6467205 https://doi.org/10.5281/zenodo.6467205